rmanivannan/grunt-rekai/README.md

  - template(mandatory): Datatype string, template to create fingerprinting value.

  - filename(mandatory): Datatype string, file path to save the fingerprint output value.

+## advantage of grunt-rekai

+- Provides option to rename and create new copy of base file

+- Shorter fingerprint # value, based on time modification

 ###Note:
 As part of base value conversion,character "/" is replaced by "-" to avoid file directory structure confusion.